Norway seeks to open vast ocean area to deep-sea mining

 ‘It used to be like heaven’: the Iraq wetlands decimated by the climate crisis – in pictures

 The people of the Hawizeh marshes of southern Iraq have an ancient history living in the world’s most unique and biodiverse wetlands.
-The region has been reduced to near-desert…Continue reading‘It used to be like heaven’: the Iraq wetlands decimated by the climate crisis – in pictures
+The region has been reduced to near-desert as a…Continue reading‘It used to be like heaven’: the Iraq wetlands decimated by the climate crisis – in pictures

 System to protect Australia’s threatened species from development ‘more or less worthless’, study finds